DanielMabadeje/DanielMabadeje/README.md

  🌱 I'm currently learning deeper concepts in laravel and also trying my hands on c#.
  💬 Ask me anything concerning Web applications,Databases, Server side languages and the above listed stacks.
 You can reach me via mail @ mabadejedaniel1@gmail.com

-⚡ Fun fact I have fallen in love in public speaking
+⚡ Fun fact I have fallen in love with public speaking